polarityio/google-drive/README.md

 #### Transfer Service Account Key to Polarity server

-SSH into to the Polarity Server as root and navigate to the Google Drive integration subdirectory:
+SSH into the Polarity Server as root and navigate to the Google Drive integration subdirectory:

 ```
 cd /app/polarity-server/integrations/google-drive/